Affordable housing in South Africa: Social Housing

 Social Housing in South Africa refers to reduced cost rentals provided to low income earners.

 Through the mandate given to the Social Housing Regulatory Authority (SHRA), an agency of the Department of Human Settlements, affordable rental housing is provided in strategic areas.
 The SHRA also enables municipalities to deliver social housing, and regulates the social housing sector.

 FHFSA

 The First Home Finance & Subsidy Assistance (FHFSA) program, formerly known as FLISP, is a program facilitated by the Department of Human Settlements and the National Housing Finance Corporation (NHFC) that subsidizes houses for first-time home buyers earning between R3,501 and R22,000 per month.
 In other words, this program is available to those earning in a range beginning at just above the cut-off to qualify for the national government's Subsidized Housing (free homes) program.

 As of October 2025, First Home Finance (FHF) subsidies range from R38,911 to R169,265, depending on a person's income.
 The FHFSA website maintains a subsidy calculator for prospective applicants.
 The subsidy can be paid into a home loan, or used as a deposit.
 Banks are more likely to grant home loans to low-income buyers bolstered by the FHFSA program.

+Provincial government initiatives

+The Western Cape, where Cape Town is the capital, is the only province in South Africa to have published Inclusionary Housing Policy Framework to facilitate affordable housing in high-valued areas within its municipalities.
+The draft framework was published in 2021, and opened for public comment.
+It was aimed at assisting with housing for households earning up to R22,000 per month - below the national average income.

+Municipalities, with the guidance of the province where needed, are expected to perform a Housing Market Study to determine whether people in their jurisdiction can afford to live there, and what the housing gap is - the difference between what an average household can afford, and the average price of a house.
+Municipalities define certain areas as appropriate for inclusionary housing.

+After this, municipalities develop inclusionary housing policies to prescribe how big a development must be before it requires inclusionary housing, and the proportion of such housing required in the development.
+Developers are expected to include some units at lower-than-market rates, or support the city's broader inclusionary housing financially.

+In essence, inclusionary housing policy compels large residential developments in well-located (desirable) areas to include sub-market-rate units, either for sale or for rent.
+Developers are able to make one of three choices to satisfy the requirement: